-2.4.3 Software Defined Storage (vSAN)
+2.3 Software Defined Storage (vSAN)

 VMware vSAN is software-defined storage solution fully integrated into vSphere.
-Once enabled on a cluster, all the magnetic hard disks present in the hosts are pooled together to create a shared data store that will be accessible by all hosts in the vSAN cluster.
+Once enabled on a cluster, all disk devices presented to the hosts are pooled together to create a shared data store that will be accessible by all hosts in the VMware vSAN cluster.
 Virtual machines can then be created and a storage policy can be assigned to them.
 The storage policy will dictate availability / performance and sizing.

 From a hardware perspective, at least three ESXi hosts (four recommended) are required for the vSAN cluster.
 Each host will need at least one SSD and one HDD.
 In hybrid configurations, the SSD acts as a read cache (70%) and a write buffer (30%).
 The read cache keeps a list of commonly accessed disk blocks and the write cache behaves as a non-volatile write buffer.
-It is essential to the performance of the Virtual SAN as all I/O goes to the SSD first.
+It is essential to the performance of the vSAN as all I/O goes to the SSD first.
 The higher the performance of the disks then the better the performance of your virtual machines.
-It's important to determine the number of simultaneous write operations that a particular SSD is capable of sustaining in order to achieve adequate performance.
+It's important to determine the number of simultaneous write operations that an individual SSD is capable of sustaining to achieve adequate performance.